MY TEEN ROMANTIC COMEDY SNAFU CLIMAX: New Video Revealed For Anime's Third Season

 The anime adaption, titled, My Teen Romantic Comedy SNAFU Climax, is the third season of My Teen Romantic Comedy SNAFU.
 The first season released in 2013 and had been running ever since.
 The series has been streaming on Crunchyroll but will have a dubbed release in North America later this year, thanks to Sentai Filmworks.
 As of now, fans are gearing up for the release of the third season.

-My Teen Romantic Comedy SNAFU Climax will be expertly helmed by Kei Oikawa (Hinamatsuri).
+My Teen Romantic Comedy SNAFU Climax will be helmed by Kei Oikawa (Hinamatsuri).
 Scripts will is to be overseen by Keiichiro Ochii (Hinamatsuri); this duo, along with many others, will be lending their talents to bringing the third season to life, while the voice cast will be returning for the new season.
 Recently, a brand new video has for the new season, with brand new footage.
-Make sure to check it out below!